 This photo is an example of a large cabinet (25" CRT monitor) featuring the Multi Williams marquee and side art medallions.
 The control panel features two sets of controls and can be viewed in a photo above under the heading of Joysticks.
 Price is $1,495.

-In order to enjoy the most of the games in the 19-in-1, this style larger cabinet and control panel would offer the highest return.
+In order to enjoy the most of the games in the Multi Williams, this style larger cabinet and control panel would offer the highest return.